LSIND/map-of-Ancient-Egypt/README.md

  **3. Get some statistics:**
-- maximum height of pyramid is 145 meters (ruined Pyramid Lepsius I) and minimum - 6.8 m (Pyramid of Seila).
+- maximum height of pyramid is 146.6 meters (Great Pyramid of Giza) and minimum - 6.8 meters (Pyramid of Seila).

 **4. Arrange pyramids into periods:**
 > <p align="justify"><i>I am taking in consideration only Early Dynastic Period, Old Kingdom, FIP, Middle Kingdom, SIP and the beginning of New Kingdom.</i></p>